KevinAst/MyWeb/FireWithin/SermonSeries.md

 ## Series History

-Because sermon series are synchronized on a daily basis, you will not see this activity listed in the {{book.RevisionHistory}}.
-This was a change that was implemented in the v27.0??LINK release.
+Because sermon series are synchronized on a daily basis, you will no longer see this activity listed in the {{book.RevisionHistory}}.
+This change was implemented in the v27.0 ??LINK release.

-As a result, the following table shows the complete history of each sermon series:
+To compensate for this, the following table shows a complete history of the sermon series over the years.
+It includes:

-- when it was introduced
+- when the series started
-- whether it was a Sunday or Mid Week series
+- a visual segregation of Sunday and Mid Week series
+- the series duration
-- and it's duration
+- and whether is is archived or not

 M{ summarizeSermonSeries() }M